Sead Čaušević: 2014 riots and resignation

-On 6 February 2014, when violent anti-government protests and riots broke out across Bosnia and Herzegovina, Čaušević said that he felt his life was "in danger". Čaušević was forced to resign as Premier of Tuzla Canton on 7 February 2014, amid countrywide riots.
+On 6 February 2014, when violent anti-government protests and riots broke out across Bosnia and Herzegovina, Čaušević said that he felt his life was "in danger". Čaušević was forced to resign as prime minister of Tuzla Canton on 7 February 2014, amid countrywide riots.
 It was reported that after resigning, he left Tuzla for the Bosnian capital Sarajevo.
-He was succeeded as Premier by Bahrija Umihanić, who was appointed to the post on 26 March 2014.
+He was succeeded as prime minister by Bahrija Umihanić, who was appointed to the post on 26 March 2014.